LiamEdwards931/Project1-LetsGame/README.md

   - No errors returned when passing through [jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fliamedwards931.github.io%2FProject1-LetsGame%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 - **Feature testing**
   - Tested all links - working as intended, all external links open in new tab with relevant aria-labels.
   - Media queries tested as thoroughly as I could, no errors from what I have tested.
   - Webpage is responsive to a minimum width of 320px
   - Devtool tested the webpage using different screen sizes and no errors from what I have tested.
   - Index page lines vertically when screen size changes allowing clear information.
   - No pixelation in images used.

+## BUGS

+### Index Page

-- For list of bugs during development click [here](../Project1-LetsGame/bugs.md)
+- Fixed bugs
+  - Navigation bar wouldn't respond when screen size changed.
+  - Circle divs in about us section were too far to the left when screen size decreased.
+  - Footer disappeared when content pushed it down on index page.
+  - Meet up section overlapped when screen size decreased.
+  - Links wouldn't connect to the section ID's
+  - About-us section kept overlapping the meetup section

+### Signup Page

+- Fixed Bugs
+  - Header pushed to the left when screen size decreased.
+  - Form on submit sent you to a new page with a 404 error.
+  - Form submit button was smaller than the text content.
+  - Footer wouldn't stick to the bottom of the page.
+  - Footer stuck half way up the page when screen size decreased.
+  - Footer overlapped the sign up form when screen height decreased.
+  - Labels on form didn't show up above the form input.

+I had identified these bugs through testing the media queries on the devtools toolbar, and also running the code through the validator tools.

 - **Unfixed Bugs**
   - Tested the website to the best of my ability and couldn't see any apparent bugs that needed fixing.

 - **lighthouse score**
 ![Screenshot of website score on lighthouse](readme/images/lighthouse-score.png)